Our team will help you begin your journey.

 ”I bring a trauma-informed, non-judgmental view to my clinical practice.
 This aspect clinically induces empathy regarding where you have been, and where you would like to be with your mental and emotional wellness.
 I look forward to working with you.”

 Alycia graduated with her Master’s Degree in Social Work with a concentration in mental health direct practice from the University of Wisconsin-Madison in 2020.
-She achieved her Licensed Clinical Social Worker (LCSW) status in January 2023.
-Her therapeutic approach is informed by Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).
-She has experience working with concerns such as depression, anxiety, mood disorders, life transitions, relationship difficulties, shame, guilt, and trauma.
+She became a Licensed Clinical Social Worker (LCSW) in the state of Wisconsin in 2023.
+Her therapeutic approach is informed by Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT).
+She has experience working with concerns such as depression, anxiety, grief and loss, relationship difficulties, life transitions, and trauma.
 Alycia strives to practice cultural humility and is passionate about creating an open and safe space for clients of all identities and backgrounds.
-In her free time, she enjoys seeing plays and musicals in Madison, reading fiction, doing DIY projects, and trying to keep her houseplants alive.
+In her free time, she enjoys reading, attending musicals and plays, doing DIY projects, and trying to keep her houseplants alive.

 “It's an honor and privilege to be alongside you and support you, no matter where you are in life.
 I believe that the therapeutic relationship should be collaborative and that you are the expert of your story.
 My goals in therapy are to help you feel safe, empowered, and heard.”